Worms, Germany: Modern era

-In 1689 during the Nine Years' War, Worms (like the nearby towns and cities of Heidelberg, Mannheim, Oppenheim, Speyer, and Bingen) was sacked by troops of King Louis XIV of France, though the French only held the city for a few weeks.
+In 1689 during the Nine Years' War, Worms (like the nearby towns and cities of Heidelberg, Mannheim, Oppenheim, Speyer, and Bingen) was sacked by troops of Louis XIV of France, though the French only held the city for a few weeks.
 In 1743, the Treaty of Worms was signed, forming a political alliance between Great Britain, Austria, and the Kingdom of Sardinia.
-In 1792, the city was occupied by troops of the French First Republic during the French Revolutionary Wars.
+In 1792, the city was occupied by troops of the First French Republic during the French Revolutionary Wars.
 The Bishopric of Worms was secularized in 1801, with the city being annexed into the First French Empire.
 In 1815, Worms passed to the Grand Duchy of Hesse in accordance with the Congress of Vienna, and the city was subsequently administered within Rhenish Hesse.

 After the Battle of the Bulge in early 1945, Allied armies advanced into the Rhineland in preparation for a massive assault into the heart of the Reich.
 Worms was a German strongpoint on the west bank of the Rhine, and the forces there resisted the Allied advance tenaciously.
-Worms was, thus, heavily bombed by the Royal Air Force and the U.S. Army Air Forces in two attacks on February 21 and March 18, 1945, respectively.
+Worms was, thus, heavily bombed by the Royal Air Force and the U.S. Army Air Forces in two attacks on 21 February and 18 March 1945, respectively.
 A postwar survey estimated that 39% of the town's developed area was destroyed.
-The RAF attack on Feb.
-21 was aimed at the main railway station on the edge of the inner city, and at chemical plants southwest of the inner city, but also destroyed large areas of the city centre.
+The RAF attack on 21 Feb was aimed at the main railway station on the edge of the inner city, and at chemical plants southwest of the inner city, but also destroyed large areas of the city centre.
 Carried out by 334 bombers, the attack in a few minutes rained 1,100 tons of bombs on the inner city, and Worms Cathedral was among the buildings set on fire.
 The Americans did not enter the city until the Rhine crossings began after the seizure of the Remagen Bridge.

 In the attacks, 239 inhabitants were killed in the first and 141 in the second; 35,000 (60% of the population of 58,000) were made homeless.
 In all, 6,490 buildings were severely damaged or destroyed.
 After the war, the inner city was rebuilt, mostly in modern style.
+Around a third of Worms's buildings are from before 1950.
 Postwar Worms became part of the new state of Rhineland-Palatinate; the borough Rosengarten, on the east bank of the Rhine, was lost to Hesse.

 Worms today fiercely vies with the cities Trier and Cologne for the title of "Oldest City in Germany".
 A multimedia Nibelungenmuseum was opened in 2001, and a yearly festival in front of the Dom, the Worms Cathedral, attempts to recapture the atmosphere of the pre-Christian period.

 In 2010, the Worms synagogue was firebombed.
 Eight corners of the building were set ablaze, and a Molotov cocktail was thrown at a window, but with no injuries.
 Kurt Beck, Minister-President of Rhineland-Palatinate, condemned the attack and vowed to mobilize all necessary resources to find the perpetrators, saying, "We will not tolerate such an attack on a synagogue".